Crazy Ray: History

-He started selling pennants at games in 1962 and quickly endeared himself to the Cowboys fans with his western outfits, magic tricks, trademark whistle, and galloping along with a hobby horse.
+He started selling pennants at games in 1962 and quickly endeared himself to Cowboys fans with his western outfits, magic tricks, trademark whistle, and galloping along with a hobby horse.

 He was never officially employed by the Cowboys, but was given a Special Parking Pass and All-access for home games.
 He was also known as the "Whistling Vendor" at Dallas Tornado soccer games, Texas Rangers baseball games, and at the Dallas Black Hawks minor-league professional ice hockey team at State Fair Coliseum.
 He could be seen at the State Fair of Texas and various concerts entertaining the public.

 Crazy Ray also had a special friendship with rival Zema Williams (i.e. *Chief Zee), the Washington Redskins' unofficial mascot.
 In some photographs, Crazy Ray and Chief Zee were seen pretending to fight with each other during games.

 Ray died on March 17, 2007, from heart disease and diabetes, aged 76, in Dallas.
 He missed only three games in 46 seasons.